Deep Dynamic Boosted Forest: Proposed method

-where $r(\cdot)$ is a function that represents the data that satisfy the rule of a decision node $n$.
+where $r()$ is a function that represents the data that satisfy the rule of a decision node $n$.
 Then the easy examples of a decision tree can be defined as

-where $score(\cdot)$ is a leaf node evaluation metric and $\sigma$ is the threshold, which is implemented as the average score of leaf nodes in all decision trees in our model.
+where $score()$ is a leaf node evaluation metric and $\sigma$ is the threshold, which is the key design of our model.
+We provide 2 kinds of threshold: average score and mutual information score.
+Average score uses the mean value of all leaf nodes while mutual information score is based on information theory.
+We will discuss the choice of the threshold in Section \ref{conc}.

-Next, we propose several leaf node evaluation metrics $score(\cdot)$.
+Next, we propose several leaf node common evaluation metrics $score()$.
 We may use support and confidence, as were used to evaluate association rules \cite{agrawal1993mining} to score the leaf node.
-For the rule $R_{L}$ of a leaf node $L$, all data that satisfy the preconditions of the rule, i.e. $x \in_{n_{i} \in W_{L}} r(n_{i})$, compose candidate set $C$.
+For the rule $\mathcal{R_L}$ of a leaf node $\mathcal{L}$, all data that satisfy the preconditions of the rule, \ie $~x \in r(n_i)$, compose candidate set $\mathcal{C}$.
 Then

-Since both support and confidence derive from association rules, we can merge them to be f1 score.
+Since both support and confidence derive from association rules, we can merge them to be $f1$ score.

 Also, since Gini impurity (gini) and information gain (entropy) are the partitioning criteria used in decision tree, we can define gini score and entropy score of a leaf node as